banner-image

 As with any medical procedure, there is the possibility of rare complications with subcisions.
 There is a small risk of bleeding and bruising, but a cold pack can help keep bruising to a minimum, and any bruises should heal rapidly.
 Infections rarely arise, although if you notice lasting discomfort or pain, be sure to contact us as soon as possible.

 You might feel temporarily numb in the treated area, as the tiniest of nerve endings can be disturbed or irritated.
 Sometimes small nodules can form under the treated skin due to bundles of collagen.
 Massaging the bundle typically helps it break down.
 Occasionally, a bundle will require steroid injections, but long-lasting nodules are rare.
-Your dermatologist can advise you on how to manage any complications, should they arise.
+We will advise you on how to manage any complications, should any arise.

 Schedule Your Subcision Treatment for Acne Scars at Our Los Angeles Office